 OppenheimerFunds is trying to give its value funds a boost with the help of a rival's team.

-The company today announced that it has hired Laton Spahr, former manager of the $5.3 billion Columbia Dividend Opportunity Fund (INEGX), along with three other Columbia Funds vets, to take over Oppenheimer's value funds.
+The company last Thursday said that it has hired Laton Spahr, former manager of the $5.3 billion Columbia Dividend Opportunity Fund (INEGX), along with three other Columbia Funds veterans, to take over OppenheimerFunds' value funds.

 “We're required to demonstrate we're worth the fees we charge every day,” he said.
 “There's no room for closet indexers in an active-management shop anymore.”